Donadams50/blusaltTest/README.md

 ## Procedure
     -  Update the env file with the right data(your mongodb database url)
-    -  Build the all service docker's containers
+    -  Build the docker containers for all services
     -  Seed the users by running the seed command
-    -  Test endpoint from postman by calling customer service
+    -  Test endpoints from postman (postman documentation attached to mail)